Treatment

 Why protocols change year over year

 Medical aesthetics is a fast-moving field.
 New device firmware, peer-reviewed clinical studies, refined dosing curves and post-market surveillance data feed back into the protocols clinics use every quarter.
-A clinic that is still doing things the same way it did three years ago is, in most cases, behind.
+A clinic still doing things the way it did three years ago is usually behind.
 We track manufacturer technical bulletins, peer-reviewed journals (JAAD, Dermatologic Surgery, Lasers in Surgery and Medicine) and Canadian regulatory updates and we update our internal protocols at a minimum of every six months.

 How This Compares to Alternative Treatments